I am an avid animal lover and love to write about cats in particular.

 Any amount of scratching can cause abrasions, irritation, and breaks in the skin to occur.
-It is wise to give your cat an antibiotic (as prescribed by a vet), and to apply topical antibacterial ointments and creams to avoid further infection and discomfort.
+It is wise to give your cat an antibiotic (as prescribed by a vet) and to apply topical antibacterial ointments and creams to avoid further infection and discomfort.
 Cats carry lots of bacteria and germs under their claws, and this is made worse with the use of a litter box.
 This makes them highly susceptible to infection, especially when the claws introduce viruses, parasites, and bacteria into open wounds.
-When you cat begins scratching its ears and shaking its head, it is time to take a look!
+When your cat begins scratching its ears and shaking its head, it is time to take a look!

 1. Allergies Sometimes Make Cats Itchy

 A veterinarian can help to diagnose allergies in cats.
-Once the allergen trigger is identified, you should do your best to adjust you and your cat's lifestyle to eliminate the allergen.
+Once the allergen trigger is identified, you should do your best to adjust your and your cat's lifestyle to eliminate the allergen.
 This way, your kitty can live much more comfortably.

 2. Parasites Might Cause a Cat to Scratch